 Getting Started with AST

-API Security Testing (AST) leverages a combination of multiple components working together.
-It aids seamless interaction between these components, ensuring robust and effective security testing and monitoring.
-Following are some of the components in AST:
+API Security Testing (AST) leverages multiple components working together.
+It enables seamless interaction between these components, ensuring robust and effective security testing and monitoring.

 The following traffic types are available in Traceable: